cockroachlabs/workshop_labs/CDC-changefeed/README.md

 Changefeeds can not be altered, and cannot be backed up.
 To alter a changefeed, you have to cancel the Job and restart it.

-We will modify the changefeed by removing the `before` dictiionary.
+We will modify the changefeed by removing the `before` dictionary.
 Also, we want to start emitting CDC from a known timestamp, so we don't receive duplicate data.

 Find the Job ID for the Changefeed.